SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie answered, "For a long time, I couldn't do it, I would be hanging out with her and wanting to ask, but just unable to ask.
 It went on like that for too long, eventually I just said today was the day and did it.
 After all, it's just a question, same as any other."

-Rainbow said, "Okay."
+"Okay."

-Pinkie continued, "Besides, I know you can do it, I believe in you Dashie!"
+"Besides, I know you can do it, I believe in you Dashie!"

-Rainbow replied, "Thanks, Pinkie."
+"Thanks, Pinkie."

-Pinkie asked, "Any other questions?"
+"Any other questions?"

 "Yes, what do I say?"
 Rainbow asked, a bit bashfully, averting her gaze to hide a blush.

 "Just be honest with her, tell her how you feel, maybe she secretly has a crush on you and just hasn't asked because she's you know, shy.
 I had suspicions Rarity liked me, but no way to confirm them without asking," Pinkie answered as she started cleaning again.

-"Wow, that's surprising good advice, thanks Pinkie," Rainbow said.
+"Wow, that's surprising good advice, thanks Pinkie."

 "You're welcome," Pinkie said, picking up the last of the ribbon from the ground.

 "What made you want to date Rarity?"
-Rainbow asked.

-"Well, at first, I didn't realize I liked her, I just wanted to spend more time around her, started noticing her perfume more, savoring her hugs.
+"Well, at first, I didn't realize I liked her, I just wanted to spend more time around her.
+I started noticing her perfume more, savoring her hugs.
 Once I realized I had a crush I noticed more, I was more giddy in her presence, I liked how she is generous and tries to make ponies smile.
 I really like her sparkle, as a pony from the far distant future might say.
 And she is super-duper pretty, I could stare at those eyes for hours, so beautiful," Pinkie answered.

 "That's awesome, I'm glad you two got together," Rainbow replied.